k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Read and Write and Number of Entities

-- Read access can be granted on a source environment, i.e. the [environment type](08_environment_window_general_information.md#environment-type) is **Source** or **Both**.
+- Read access can be granted on a source environment, i.e., the [environment type](08_environment_window_general_information.md#environment-type) is **Source** or **Both**.

-- Write access can be granted on a target environment, i.e. the environment type is **Target** or **Both**.
+- Write access can be granted on a target environment, i.e., the environment type is **Target** or **Both**.

-When an Environment Type is Both it can have both read and write access to both the source and target.
+When an Environment Type is Both, it can have both read and write access to both the source and target.
 The TDM Environment permission sets in these environments can have both read and write access or read or write only access.

   **Example:**